andrewhw/VizThoughts/README.md

 The [`examples`](./examples) directory contain [seaborn](https://seaborn.pydata.org/) plotting examples in annotated code samples.
 These examples produced all the plots shown in the presentation.

+# Presentation

+The [presentation PDF file](./BINF6999-Visualization-handout.pdf) was built out of the LaTeX source using beamer.